noah-bar/ria2_gateway/README.md

 # Gateway Readme
 ## Description
-This application is a Node.js server built with Express.js, designed for handling file uploads and publishing.
-It integrates with Google Cloud Storage, allowing users to upload files and generate public URLs for sharing.
+Api gateway built with Node.js and Express.js,
 ## Getting started
 ### Prerequisites
 List all dependencies and their version needed by the project as :